Mikaela Åhlin-Kottulinsky

-Mikaela Åhlin-Kottulinsky (born 13 November 1992 in Karlstad) is a Swedish racing driver currently competing in the Extreme E Championship for Rosberg X Racing.
+Mikaela Åhlin-Kottulinsky (born 13 November 1992) is a Swedish racing driver currently competing in the Extreme H Championship for Kristoffersson Motorsport.

 Career

 Early career

-Åhlin-Kottulinsky started racing at the age of 12 in go-karts.
+Born on 13 November 1992, in Karlstad, Åhlin-Kottulinsky started racing at the age of 12 in go-karts.
 In the autumn of 2011, she stepped up to touring car racing when she took part in the FIA Women in Motorsport's shoot-out, where she finished second and got the chance to race in the Volkswagen Scirocco R-Cup in 2012.

 Volkswagen Scirocco R Cup

 She raced in the series for three seasons, and in 2014 she became the first woman in history to win a race in a Volkswagen-supported championship.
 At the end of 2014, Volkswagen decided to end their one-make cup racing series, with Audi Sport taking their place and launching the Audi Sport TT Cup.
 165 drivers applied for the series, and 18 drivers where chosen to compete in the cup, with Åhlin-Kottulinsky being one of them.
 Her best result in 2015 was a third place at the Norisring, with two fastest laps set during the course of the season.
 From 2016 until her switch to the STCC, she raced in the German ADAC GT Masters series, competing in an Audi R8 LMS.